kind3r/getting-started-with-your-artillery-printer/upgrades.md

 One thing that can influence the quality of your prints is the cooling.
 The default fan shroud is fine in most situations but it does have a small flow derived from the fact that it blows all the air from one direction.
 This will create more stringing on the back of your print when using materials such as PETG that loves to string.
 Replacing it with a fan that distributes the air flow from 2 directions will help reduce this stringing issue and improve the cooling of your part during the printing process.

 I am still experimenting with different fan designs but I still have not found a perfect one so I can't really make a recommendation here.
 But feel free to experiment with the designs you find on thingiverse and see what works for you.
 Just keep in mind that since the shroud will be close to the nozzle you have to print it in [PETG](materials#petg) or better yet [ABS or ASA](materials#abs-asa).

+> A good comparison between different fan shroud models can be found in the video [What is the BEST fan for your Sidewinder X1 3d printer?](https://youtu.be/27MnEC7ejzs).
+Some of them require a different fan tho.

 ## Auto bed leveling